 Designing the Overmold for Adhesion

-Mechanical interlocking features: Through-holes, undercuts, and channels in the ABS substrate provide mechanical anchoring for the TPE, supplementing chemical adhesion.
-These features are particularly important when the bond line is subject to peel loading, which applies stress perpendicular to the interface — the weakest direction for adhesive bonds.
+- Mechanical interlocking features: Through-holes, undercuts, and channels in the ABS substrate provide mechanical anchoring for the TPE, supplementing chemical adhesion — particularly important where the bond line is subject to peel loading

-Wall thickness uniformity: Non-uniform TPE wall sections cool at different rates, creating residual thermal stresses at the bond interface.
-Consistent wall thickness across the overmold reduces differential shrinkage and lowers the risk of delamination as the part cools.
+- Wall thickness uniformity: Non-uniform TPE wall sections cool at different rates, creating residual thermal stresses at the bond interface; consistent wall thickness reduces differential shrinkage and delamination risk

-Gate location: Position the TPE gate so material flows across the bond surface rather than along it.
-Flow parallel to the interface generates weld lines at critical bond areas; flow perpendicular ensures even contact pressure and consistent interface temperature distribution.
+- Gate location: Position the TPE gate so material flows across the bond surface rather than along it, to avoid weld lines at critical bond areas

-Bond area geometry: Flat, parallel bond surfaces distribute peel loads more evenly than curved or angled interfaces.
-Where loading direction is predictable, orient the bond surface perpendicular to the primary load to maximize shear strength utilization.
+- Bond area geometry: Flat, parallel bond surfaces distribute peel loads more evenly than curved or angled interfaces

-For design review and material selection support on your specific ABS overmolding application, Contact Our Team.
+For design review and material selection support on your specific ABS overmolding application, Email Us.

 Validating the Bond Before Production Commitment